ddeutils/ddeutil-workflow/docs/index.md

 ## :round_pushpin: Installation

-This project need `ddeutil-io` extension namespace packages.
+This project need `ddeutil` and `ddeutil-io` extension namespace packages to be the base deps.
 If you want to install this package with application add-ons, you should add `app` in installation;

 | Use-case       | Install Optional                         |       Support       |
 |----------------|------------------------------------------|:-------------------:|
 | Python         | `pip install ddeutil-workflow`           | :heavy_check_mark:  |
 | FastAPI Server | `pip install ddeutil-workflow[api]`      | :heavy_check_mark:  |

-## :beers: Usage
+## 🎯 Usage

 This is examples that use workflow file for running common Data Engineering use-case.